Kazuki-tam/gas-sheets2slack/README.md

-# gas-webpack-starter
+# gas-sheets2slack

-gas-webpack-starter is a starter kit for Google Apps Script.
+gas-sheets2slack is a starter kit to post messages from Google sheets to slack.

 ## Status